-Protecting your first-class Amsterdam Genetics seeds from slugs and snails doesn’t require any chemicals or poisons, so you can keep your stash organic.
-All you need to know is what these creatures love and hate, and you’ll sleep tight in the knowledge that your crop is safe in your garden or on your balcony.
-Here are four official Professor’s tips with minimal eco-impact:
+Protecting your first-class Amsterdam Genetics cannabis seeds from slugs and snails doesn’t require any chemicals or poisons.
+So you can keep your stash organic.
+All you need to know is what these creatures love and hate – and you’ll sleep tight in the knowledge that your crop is safe in your garden or on your balcony.
+Here are four tips to stop slugs and snails with minimal eco-impact:

-This has to be one of the greatest side-effects of beer: slugs and snails love the stuff, and so you can use it to lure them away from your precious weed.
+This has to be one of the greatest side-effects of beer….
+Slugs and snails love the stuff, and so you can use it to lure them away from your precious weed.
 Either they get so shitfaced they’ll never make it to your plant, or they just drown in an orgy of drunken craziness – a fine way to go if you have to.
 In the evening, just around sunset, go outside and place a few low dishes filled with regular beer in strategic spots.
 Investigate the slime trails to figure out where they come from at night.
-Be sure to drink any beer you have left over and sleep like a baby.
-In the morning, you’ll be able to just collect dishes full of stupidly drunk slugs and snails for disposal – if the early birds haven’t done the job for you already, that is.
+In the morning, you’ll be able to collect dishes full of stupidly drunk slugs and snails for disposal – if the early birds haven’t done the job for you already, that is.